31-Year-Old Pitcher – New York Yankees

 Coming off three straight injury-plagued seasons, Garcia surpassed 170 innings for just the second time in his career.
 Unfortunately, the results were less than stellar as he stumbled out of the gate ...

 Signed a four-year extension in July of 2011 worth $27.5 million.
 The deal includes two team option years that could keep him in St. Louis through the 2017 season.

-Garcia gave up six runs on seven hits and three walks while striking out three over 4.1 innings in a no-decision against the Giants on Thursday.
+Garcia gave up three runs on five hits and three walks over 5.1 innings Wednesday while striking out three but didn't factor into the decision in a 5-3 win over the Mets.

 To instantly reveal our fantasy analysis of every player – including Jaime Garcia – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Jaime Garcia|